bentoml/BentoML/docs/source/deployment/aws_ec2.rst

 ========================================================
-Deploy and manage AWS Lambda deployments with Kubernetes
+Deploy and manage AWS EC2 deployments with Kubernetes
 ========================================================

 Create a Kubernetes secret with the the AWS credentials.